JustinKyleKirkland/StockTracker/README.md

 - Enter multiple stock symbols separated by commas
 - View normalized price charts for comparison
 - See correlation matrix between stocks

+### Profit Analysis
+- Detailed breakdown of realized and unrealized profits per stock
+- Visualize profit distribution across your portfolio
+- Track total profit, realized profit, and unrealized profit separately

+### Transaction History
+- View complete transaction history for all stocks
+- See profit calculations for sold shares
+- Export transaction data to CSV for record-keeping

 ## Technologies Used